FedeTe/Project-submission/README.md

 ![loss_after_augment](Pic/loss_after_augment.png)

 Here some examples of augmented images:

 ![augmented_images](Pic/augmented_image.png)

 ### Experiment on optimization #1
 Here's the pipeline config for this experiment: [pipeline_new_opt.config](Experiments/Exp_Oprimization/pipeline_new_opt.config)

-At the final experiment, I have focused on reducing the loss at the later part of training and added decaying of learning rate like below.
+Here the focus was on reducing the loss at the later part of training and added decaying of learning rate like below.

 ```
   optimizer {